 Robust assortment of page categories

-As designers, we sometimes get caught up in the really fun work we get to do, like homepages, leading us to focus less on the vital but “boring” pages that hit visitors at crucial/emotional times (such as login, 404, pricing, etc.).
+As designers, we sometimes get caught up in the really fun work we get to do, like homepage design, leading us to focus less on the vital but “boring” pages that hit visitors at crucial/emotional times (such as login, 404, pricing, etc.).

 Many inspiration sites skimp on such pages, but Calltoidea focuses on just those – so you can make sure you’re putting some of your best work into those crucial pages.